frankllin-sec/Labs-experience/ItsyBitsy/README.md

 **Q: The user's machine used a legit Windows binary to download a file from the C2 server.
 What is the name of the binary?
 What is the full URL of the C2?**

 **Method:** Selected the `user_agent` field and compared values.
-Most traffic showed a normal `Mozilla/5.0` browser string, but one entry stood out: `bitsadmin`, a legitimate Windows binary abused to download files, a classic LOLBin technique.
+Most traffic showed a normal `Mozilla/5.0` browser string, but one entry stood out: `bitsadmin`, a legitimate Windows binary abused to download files.
 Filtering on that user-agent revealed the full request URI.

 > **Answer:** `bitsadmin` (binary), `pastebin.com/yTg0Ah6a` (full C2 URL)